AndrewBarba/eece2160/project/REPORT.md

 ## Description

-Our project implemented an interactive pong game where a suer can control his paddle using the Bluetooth enabled Wii remote.
-A ball is rendered and bounces around on screen, as the ball the approaches the bottom of the screen the user should attempt to move the paddle under the ball and reflect it back in the other direction.
+Our project implemented an interactive pong game where a user can control his paddle using the Bluetooth enabled Wii remote.
+A ball is rendered and bounces around on screen, as the ball approaches the bottom of the screen the user should attempt to move the paddle under the ball and reflect it back in the other direction.
 The user earns one point every time he reflects the ball and the game ends as soon as the user misses the ball and it falls below his paddle.

 We display the users score in realtime using the LED's on the ZedBoard.
 It is a binary representation of the score so it is highly suggested you master your power of 2's before playing.